mixxxdj/mixxx/source/chapters/introduction.rst

 over 1,000,000 downloads annually.
 Our committed team has worked hard to create great DJ software, and this growth is a sign of our success.

+In 2011, RJ Ryan took over as Lead Developer to successfully continue the teams endeavor to make Mixxx a world-class DJ software.

-As our user community grows, so does our development team - As of Mixxx 1.10.0 over 100 Developers and artists have helped create Mixxx!
+As our user community grows, so does our development team - Until that day, over 150 Developers, artists and translators have helped create Mixxx!

 What?
 Why?
 ==========